 - carve pumpkins

-- visit Avila Barn
+- visit everyone’s fall favorite, Avila Barn

 - check out the Cambria scarecrows